fnalways/terminus-docs/docs/developer/develop/advanced/cli/olares-change-ip.md

 # `olares change-ip`
-:::warning When manually changing IP address is required
-- **macOS**: Olares runs in containers and relies on stable IPs.
-If your Mac's network settings change (e.g., switching Wi-Fi), Olares won't adjust the IP automatically, which may disrupt DNS resolution.
-You will need to manually update the IP.

-- **Windows (WSL)**: Olares runs in WSL, and while the CLI can manage IP changes for Linux, the virtualized system may experience IP changes.
-In such cases, manual IP updates are needed.

-- **Linux**: IP changes are automatically handled.
-Manual IP updates are generally not required.
+:::warning When manually updating IP address is required When Olares is deployed _inside_ a virtualized environment, such as macOS (via Minikube) or Windows (via WSL), a change in the host system's IP address (e.g., due to switching Wi-Fi networks) may cause Olares to become inaccessible.
+This happens because the NAT gateway and DNS configuration no longer match the new IP.
+In such cases, you need to manually update the IP address to ensure that Olares can route traffic correctly.
   :::

 ## Synopsis